Four Routes or the Family Fun Fondo

 PICCOLO FONDO (42KM)

 The Piccolo route is created solely for the recreational or beginner cyclists who wish to participate in the mass start and big group atmosphere.
-You will be part of the action riding with all the other fondo riders crossing the South Saskatchewan River, along Valley Road through the flood plains of the South Saskatchewan, riding adjacent to some of the most fertile lands in all of the prairies.
-You will travel to the first rest stop for some well-deserved refreshments.
-At this point you will retrace your ride which will include a stop for Saskatoon Berry Pie at the Berry Barn before your return to the Canada 150 Festival site.
-The Piccolo is a great ride for those looking for a pleasant countryside pedal to work up an appetite for a well-deserved celebration back at Canada’s 150th Birthday party!
+You will be part of the action riding with all the other fondo riders crossing the South Saskatchewan River, along Valley Road through the flood plains of the South Saskatchewan.
+You will be riding adjacent to some of the most fertile lands in all of the prairies.
+You will travel to the first rest stop for some well-deserved refreshments and maybe even a slice of Saskatoon Berry Pie!
+At this point you will retrace your ride and return to the Finish line at the Western Development Museum to enjoy free entrance into the museum and the Father’s Day Lunch.
+The Piccolo is a great ride for those looking for a pleasant countryside pedal to work up an appetite for a well-deserved celebration!

 Click the ROUTE icon below for the detailed Piccolo Fondo route map.

 MEDIO FONDO (80KM)